devftrejo/CodeFit_AI.js/README.md

      git clone "repository-url"
      ```
      (This repository's URL goes in the quotes).
-3. Use your preferred method to navigate to the project directory and then install the project's dependencies:
+3. Use your preferred method to navigate into each of the project's directories (Client & Server) and then install the project's dependencies in each:
    - NPM Install
      ```
      npm install
      ```
-4. Start the development server:
+4. Start Vite's dev server (Client):
    - Dev Server
      ```
      npm run dev
      ```
+5. Start express server w/ Nodemon (Server):
+   - Express Server
+     ```
+     npm run watch
+     ```

 #### Development

 1. Make sure to update your working tree with a pull each time you start work on the project.
    - Git Pull
      ```
      git pull
      ```
-2. To make a production build, preview it, and push new changes:
+2. To make a production build, preview it, and push new changes (Client ONLY):
    - NPM Build
      ```
      npm run build